nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `filter called` filters the displayed list to show uncalled contacts first
+* `filter called` Filters the displayed list to show uncalled contacts first

-* `filter called 2` filters the displayed list to show uncalled contacts first and to only show the first two contacts
+* `filter called 2` Filters the displayed list to show uncalled contacts first and to only show the first two contacts

-* `filter gender 3` filters the displayed list to show female contacts first and to only show the first three contacts
+* `filter gender 3` Filters the displayed list to show female contacts first and to only show the first three contacts

 **Common issues:**